annholmes/Putah-Creek-eDNA/README.md

 If you use materials from this repository, please cite:

-> Holmes, A., et al. (in prep). *Spatiotemporal stability of fish communities in a regulated stream: Insights from environmental DNA*. _link to be added_
+> Holmes, A., et al. (in prep). *Spatiotemporal stability of fish communities in a regulated stream: Insights from environmental DNA*. ([DOI to be added]).

 If you use the custom reference sequence database, also cite: